chrismessina/alfred-brandfetch-toolkit/README.md

 This workflow is unaffiliated with nor endorsed by Brandfetch.

+Thanks to [vitor](http://vitorgalvao.com) for his help in [writing the AppleScript](https://www.alfredforum.com/topic/15887-solved-workflow-to-append-current-browser-url-to-another-url/?do=findComment&comment=81012).

-You can [file bugs](https://github.com/chrismessina/alfred-brandfetch-toolkit/issues/new) or [submit feature requests](https://github.com/chrismessina/alfred-brandfetch-toolkit/issues/new) on GitHub using the label `feature-request`.
+You can [file bugs](https://github.com/chrismessina/alfred-brandfetch-toolkit/issues/new) or [submit feature requests](https://github.com/chrismessina/alfred-brandfetch-toolkit/issues/new) on GitHub using the label `enhancement`.

 Discuss on <a href="https://www.alfredforum.com/">Alfred Forum</a>.